-For example, if your girlfriend is a Thai citizen wanting a Tourist visa to visit you in Australia, she will need to answer some questions about her character to apply for Australian visa.
+For example, if your girlfriend is a Thai citizen wanting a Tourist visitor visa Australia to visit you in Australia, she will need to answer some questions about her character to apply for tourist visa Australia.

 Depending on what answers she gives, DIAC may or may not want to chase the matter up further to clarify things and possibly obtain more details.
 Sometimes they will ring her up and ask her some questions, or ask her to come in for an interview.